Akwesasne: 20th-century institutions

 Both the federal government and New York State encouraged the tribe to adopt representative elected government, but they resisted.
-They were put on the congressional list for termination in the 1950s, as part of a policy assuming that assimilation was best for Native Americans, but Congress did not approve the termination of the St. Regis Reservation.
+In the 1950s, the Mohawk of St. Regis were among federally recognized tribes to be added to a congressional list for termination of tribal status in relation to the federal government.
+It was part of a US policy to lift special treatment of certain Indian nations as part of a policy of assimilation.
+But Congress did not approve the termination of the St. Regis Reservation.

 In 1969, Benedict founded the North American Indian Travelling College (now known as the Native North American Travelling College), which serves as a cultural centre, publishing house, and resource for classes and lectures at Akwesasne and beyond.
 It operates an art gallery and theatre at Akwesasne.

 In the late 1960s, a period of heightened Native American activism, Benedict also started Akwesasne Notes.
 The newspaper became highly influential and the largest native newspaper in the world.
 Among its noted features were a series of posters included as centrefolds.
 A supporter gave the newspaper Edward Curtis photographs, which editors combined with quotes from Native American authors for the popular poster series.

-In 1987, the Akwesasne Task Force on the Environment was founded in response to environmental concerns, including PCB contamination from industries located along the St. Lawrence River.
+In 1987, the Akwesasne Task Force on the Environment was founded in response to environmental concerns, including extensive contamination by PCB (Polychlorinated biphenyl) as a byproduct of industries located along the St. Lawrence River.

-In the 1990s, the people of Akwesasne raised money in a variety of ways to fund a renovation of their St. Regis Church.
+In the 1990s, the people of Akwesasne raised money in a variety of ways to fund a renovation of their 200-year-old St. Regis Church.
 They wrote a history of the church and its priests.